stlab/copy-on-write/README.md

 - `bool identity(const copy_on_write& other) const` - Check if sharing data
 - `void swap(copy_on_write& other)` - Efficient swap

+## Examples

+The project includes executable examples that demonstrate the library's functionality:

+- **`example/basic_usage.cpp`**: Comprehensive demonstration of copy-on-write semantics, identity checking, and swap operations

+Examples are automatically built and run as part of the test suite to ensure they remain up-to-date and functional.
+They are also included in the generated documentation.

 ## Building and Testing

 This library uses CMake with CPM for dependency management: